ZKis-ZK/RNA_AVV_vaccine_production-cost_modelling_global_sensitivity_analysis/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 This repository contains the following SuperPro Designer files:

-• the SuperPro Designer Version 12, Build 2 (Intelligen, Inc.) model for AVV vaccine drug substance production process using wild-type UTP (non-modified uridine-5'-triphosphate) at the 2000 L bioreactor working volume scale: "AVV_vaccine_DS_production_modelling_2000L.spf”;
+• the SuperPro Designer Version 12, Build 3 (Intelligen, Inc.) model for AVV vaccine drug substance production process using wild-type UTP (non-modified uridine-5'-triphosphate) at the 2000 L bioreactor working volume scale: "AVV_vaccine_DS_production_modelling_2000L.spf”;

-• the SuperPro Designer Version 12, Build 2 (Intelligen, Inc.) model for mRNA vaccine drug substance production process using modified UTP (N1-methylpseudouridine-5'-triphosphate) at the 30 L bioreactor working volume scale: "mRNA_vaccine_DS_production_modelling_mod-UTP_30L.spf”;
+• the SuperPro Designer Version 12, Build 3 (Intelligen, Inc.) model for mRNA vaccine drug substance production process using modified UTP (N1-methylpseudouridine-5'-triphosphate) at the 30 L bioreactor working volume scale: "mRNA_vaccine_DS_production_modelling_mod-UTP_30L.spf”;

-• the SuperPro Designer Version 12, Build 2 (Intelligen, Inc.) model for saRNA vaccine drug substance production process using wild-type UTP (non-modified uridine-5'-triphosphate) at the 5 L bioreactor working volume scale: "saRNA_vaccine_DS_production_modelling_wt-UTP_5L.spf”;
+• the SuperPro Designer Version 12, Build 3 (Intelligen, Inc.) model for saRNA vaccine drug substance production process using wild-type UTP (non-modified uridine-5'-triphosphate) at the 5 L bioreactor working volume scale: "saRNA_vaccine_DS_production_modelling_wt-UTP_5L.spf”;

+The corresponding .spf, .sp and .s SuperPro Designer Version 12 files should all be located in the same folder when running the .spf file on the computer.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 This repository contains the following MatLab code files: